Mega Menu

 1. If there has been a

-Material IrregularityThis is when the University hasn't followed its processes or policies correctly or made an error, which results in an unfair outcome for you.
+Material IrregularityThis is when the University hasn't followed its processes or policies correctly or made an error, which results in you and your studies being disadvantaged.

 in the decision-making process.
-This is when the University hasn’t followed its own processes or policies correctly, resulting in an unfair outcome for you.
+This is when the University hasn’t followed its own processes or policies correctly, in a way that has disadvantaged you and directly impacted the decision that you recieved.
 An example of this could be if you notified the University of exceptional circumstances but they haven’t been classified correctly or adjusted for appropriately.

 3. A penalty for